Economics

 Print This Course

-Content: Topics beyond intermediate macroeconomics including alternate theories of consumption and investment, macroeconomic forecasting, the role of expectations, problems with macro measurements.
+Content: Topics beyond intermediate macroeconomics including alternate theories of consumption and investment, inflation, economic growth, financial instability, the role of expectations, problems with macro measurements.
+Sophomore standing required.

 Prerequisites: ECON 302.